See the USA's top 50 Disc Golf Cities.

 Renaissance Park: For a fun or warm-up round, visitors to Renaissance Park can hit up the short, intermediate-level RenSke course built in the northern part of the park.
 However, the real attraction here is the 9,407 grueling feet of the legendary Renaissance Gold.
 This Stan McDaniel masterwork pushes even the best players to their limits, and scoring anything under par is a feat the average disc golfer would tell tales about for years to come.
 One of Koling’s favorite layouts, he enjoys the “ample elevation change” (including chasms like this one that JohnE McCray made a miraculous turbo-putt over) and how it “equally challenges [with] left, right, and straight fairways as well as long, medium, and short technical shots.”
 Though mostly wooded, the course also includes “a few open bombers.”

 Gear: Both Cheney and Koling agree that Another Round Disc Golf is the place to go in Charlotte for all your disc golfing needs.
 Even better, the store’s name has two meanings; as well as getting ready for your next golf round, you can order a round of local beer from their multiple, rotating taps.
+You can check out more of the area's disc golf equipment retailers in the UDisc app's disc golf shop directory (see how to do that here) or on our Stores website.

 Guides: The Charlotte Area Disc Golf and Charlotte Disc Golf Facebook pages are great places to find locals willing to give tips and/or meet up for rounds.